 You wouldn’t put on flip-flops to climb a mountain or go running with size-12 sneakers on your size-10 feet.
 Ocean containers are a bit like shoes: you need the right kind, and the right size, for your specific purpose.

 Think “containers” and you might picture closed steel boxes rolling down the interstate on trucks, moving in long trains on the rails or stacked like Lego blocks on a container ship.
-These standard containers are the best choice for many kinds of cargo.
+These standard containers are the best choice for many kinds of cargo, including heavy freight shipping.
 But the market also offers other varieties for special requirements.

 Here’s a quick guide to some of the most common cargo container types.